Build Your Own Crystal Radio

 Building Your Crystal Radio

-- The first step in building your crystal radio is to wind the receiver coil using the 22 AWG (Average Wire Gauge) enamel-coated magnet wire and the cardboard tube.
+- The first step in building your crystal radio is to wind the receiver coil using the 22 AWG (American Wire Gauge) enamel-coated magnet wire and the cardboard tube.

 - The cardboard tube has a total of six holes punched in it, three at each end.
 The larger holes are to attach the cardboard tube to the wooden base with screws.
 The smaller pairs of holes are to thread the magnet wire through.